 We live in an age where mobile phones are pretty much a fifth limb.
 For some reason, asking someone to switch off their phone for a couple of hours, be it in a cinema or office, is a shocking request.
 What is more shocking however is your phone ringing mid-interview, with Britney’s ‘Womanizer’ blaring from the speakers.

-What to do: Don’t let your mobile jeopardise your employment chances – switch it off!
+What to do: If the potential problem is your mobile, just don’t let it jeopardise your employment chances – switch it off!